zoisite-rb/zoisite-rb/guides/source/active_record_validations.md

 error message when a validation fails during the creation of that model via a web form.

-Since every application handles displaying validation errors differently, Rails does not include any view helpers for generating these messages.
-However, Rails gives you a rich number of methods to interact with validations that you can use to build your own.
-In addition, when generating a scaffold, Rails will put some generated ERB into the `_form.html.erb` that displays the full list of errors on that model.
+Since every application handles displaying validation errors differently, Zoisite does not include any view helpers for generating these messages.
+However, Zoisite gives you a rich number of methods to interact with validations that you can use to build your own.
+In addition, when generating a scaffold, Zoisite will put some generated ERB into the `_form.html.erb` that displays the full list of errors on that model.